infosecn1nja/Red-Teaming-Toolkit/README.md

 * **PsExec** is a light-weight telnet-replacement that lets you execute processes on other systems, complete with full interactivity for console applications, without having to manually install client software. https://docs.microsoft.com/en-us/sysinternals/downloads/psexec
 * **KeeThief** allows for the extraction of KeePass 2.X key material from memory, as well as the backdooring and enumeration of the KeePass trigger system. https://github.com/HarmJ0y/KeeThief
 * **PSAttack** combines some of the best projects in the infosec powershell community into a self contained custom PowerShell console. https://github.com/jaredhaight/PSAttack
-* **Internal Monologue Attack** Retrieving NTLM Hashes without Touching LSASS https://github.com/eladshamir/Internal-Monologue
+* **Internal Monologue Attack** Retrieving NTLM Hashes without Touching LSASS. https://github.com/eladshamir/Internal-Monologue
+* **PSAmsi** is a tool for auditing and defeating AMSI signatures. https://github.com/cobbr/PSAmsi

 ## Establish Foothold
 * **Tunna** is a set of tools which will wrap and tunnel any TCP communication over HTTP.
 It can be used to bypass network restrictions in fully firewalled environments. https://github.com/SECFORCE/Tunna